Timmarus/Boundless/doc/sprint3/sprint3.md

 I WANT   : Two different users to be able to communicate with each other through the app SO THAT  : they are able to talk to one another
 TASKS:
-	- Configure UI to display inputs from different users
+	- (A) Configure UI to display inputs from different users
-	- Send and recieve data from both users
+	- (A) Send and recieve data from both users
-	- Configure with database
+	- (A) Configure with database

 ```
 --------------------------------------------------------------------------